-- A. Unless otherwise authorized by law, - 1) All motions in limine must be filed and served no later than the day the case is assigned to a judge for trial or they may be deemed waived. - 2) Motions relating to pending informations, indictments or misdemeanor complaints and all supporting papers must be filed and served at least 15 calendar days before the date of the hearing.
+- A. Unless otherwise authorized by law, - 1) All motions in limine must be filed and served no later than the day the case is assigned to a judge for trial, or they may be deemed waived. - 2) Motions relating to pending informations, indictments or misdemeanor complaints and all supporting papers must be filed and served at least 15 calendar days before the date of the hearing.
 All other motions and supporting papers, including those relating to pending felony complaints, must be filed and served at least 10 calendar days before the date of the hearing.
 All papers opposing the motion must be filed at least 5 court days and all reply papers at least 2 court days before the time appointed for hearing. - 3) When filing a motion under Penal Code §995, the moving party must obtain a hearing date that is prior to the first day of trial.
 The moving party must obtain a hearing date from the court prior to filing or serving the motion, and the moving party must file and serve the motion in compliance with the Required Notice Period indicated below.
 Failure to schedule the motion under Penal Code §995 for hearing before the first day of trial may be deemed a waiver of the motion. - B. Required Notice Period for certain motions.
 For the motions specified below, the moving party must file the motion and serve all other parties the indicated number of days before the hearing:

 Penal Code § 1538.5 motion to suppress

 Motion at preliminary hearing 5 court days

 Opposition 2 court days

 Special hearing in felony trial court 10 court days

 Opposition 2 court days

 Penal Code § 995 motion to dismiss 15 calendar days

 Motion to sever/consolidate

 Motion at preliminary hearing 5 court days

 Opposition 2 court days

 Reply 1 court day

-Other than at preliminary hearing 15 calendar days
+Other than at preliminary hearing

-Opposition 10 calendar days
+Opposition

-Reply 5 calendar days
+Reply

-Evidence Code § 1043 (Pitchess) discovery 16 court days
+Evidence Code § 1043 (Pitchess) discovery

+15 calendar days

+5 calendar days

+10 court days

-Opposition 9 court days
+Opposition 5 court days

-Reply 5 court days
+Reply 2 court days

 Motion to recuse counsel 10 court days

-Effective: July 1, 1998; Revised: January 1, 2022

-Motion to release on bail before sentencing 2 court days Motion to release on bail after sentencing 5 court days Motion to compel discovery 3 court days Motion to continue 2 court days Motion to recall bench warrant 2 court days Motion to amend complaint, information or indictment 2 court days Motion to modify probation 2 court days Motion to substitute or withdraw as counsel 2 court days
+Motion to release on bail before sentencing 2 court days Motion to release on bail after sentencing 5 court days Motion to compel discovery 3 court days Motion to continue 2 court days Motion to recall bench warrant 2 court days Motion to amend complaint, information, or indictment 2 court days Motion to modify probation 2 court days Motion to substitute or withdraw as counsel 2 court days